 Is the bleeding after treatment/monitoring of my ectopic pregnancy my period?

-The bleeding you have after surgery, after treatment with methotrexate, or if you are managed expectantly, is not actually classed as your first period after the ectopic pregnancy.
+The vaginal bleeding you have after surgery, after treatment with methotrexate, or if you are managed expectantly, is not actually classed as your first period after the ectopic pregnancy.
 This is your body expelling the thickened lining of the uterus because you are, sadly, no longer pregnant.

 How long will the bleeding last?

-The length of time anyone bleeds varies greatly, as the bleeding is from the lining of the womb and is hormonally controlled.
+The length of time anyone bleeds varies greatly, as the vaginal bleeding is from the lining of the womb and is hormonally controlled.
 It will probably last a week or two, changing in colour from red to brown and diminishing.
 Some women report bleeding and spotting on and off for up to six weeks.

 Should my bleeding have all these clots in it?

 The bleeding that follows an ectopic pregnancy, particularly when treated with methotrexate, can be very heavy and clotty and result in the passing of what we call a decidual cast.
 This decidual cast can cause confusion and worry and it can often be mistaken for the tissue of their baby.

 The lining of the uterus when we are pregnant, other than that which is taken up by the placenta, is called the decidua.
 The appearance of the normal lining of the uterus by the presence and action of progesterone (hormone that prepares the uterus for a fertilised egg) becomes decidualised.
 When an area of the decidua is shed we call it a decidual cast.
 It is thought to occur as a result of the lack of stability of the integrity of the lining and this lack of stability is because the hormones aren’t functioning properly in an ectopic pregnancy.